How We Learn

 Hover the mouse over this box for 3 - 4 seconds

-Determining what a chunk is, is a bit more complicated but that simple exercise shows that just a couple more numbers added to a list is enough to
+Determining what a chunk is, is a bit more complicated but that simple exercise shows that just a couple more numbers added to a list is enough to overload our working memory.

 But our working memory is not just a place where we hold information, like I said it is a place where we work on information.
 So let's go back to the easy 5 digit example.